infoshareacademy/jjdz6-Alpha/README.md

         1. mvn wildfly:redeploy

-## How to uneploy app to docker wildly
+## How to undeploy app to docker wildly

         1. mvn wildfly:undeploy
 ## How to set file encoding in docker/wildfly JAVA_OPTS (docker-compose.yml)